wyntau/TNotify/README.md

     ```
 3. prompt
     - params: String or Object. when string, the `option.text` is set.
-    - return: promise. the callback function will get the user's input(empty string or what the user input) when use click ok button, and get `null` when user click cancel button.
+    - return: promise. the callback function will get the user's input(empty string or what the user input) when use click ok button, or get `null` when user click cancel button.
     - example
     ```js
     TNotify.prompt('input your telphone').then(function(result){
       console.log(result);
       // the result will be `null` when user click cancel button
-      // the result will be what the user input or empty string when user click ok button });
+      // the result will be what the user input or empty string
+      // when user click ok button
+    });
     ```